Obama says would support Trump moves to improve U.S. healthcare

-BERLIN President Barack Obama said on Thursday he would support any move by President-elect Donald Trump to improve healthcare for Amercicans.
+BERLIN (Reuters) - President Barack Obama said on Thursday he would support any move by President-elect Donald Trump to improve healthcare for Amercicans.

 "Trump says that he can improve the health system.
 I believe that if he is able to insure the same number of people - better than I am - I would support this," Obama told German television station ARD, according to a translation into German.